Skip links

 The prices of the Services are indicated in the Quotation accepted by the Customer.

-The prices are exclusive of VAT and will be increased by the VAT rate in force on the date of invoicing.
+Prices are exclusive of VAT and will be increased by VAT at the rate in force on the date of invoicing.

 Prices are revised at each billing date according to changes in the SYNTEC index, by applying the following formula: